MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 ### Known limitations of generating formulas from code comments

-- Copilot works on that singular control and property, and it won't make changes to other controls or properties to achieve the desired outcome.
+- Copilot works on a singular control and property, and it doesn't make changes to other controls or properties to achieve the desired outcome.
 - Copilot doesn't take existing formula text into account.
 - Copilot only recognizes default properties in Power Apps.
 - Copilot doesn't recognize user-defined functions.